This post was updated June 23 at 2:53 p.m.

 UCLA graduate screenwriting student Gregory Renteria said as a Latino and disabled man in the graduate screenwriting program, he has felt out of place because although he is white passing, he comes from a working class background, and many of his classmates come from upper middle class families.

 However, working with comedy has allowed him to focus on racial tensions in a more humorous manner and makes issues seem more universal, he said.
 Renteria grew up during the late 1990s and early 2000s watching Hollywood movies dubbed in Spanish on Univision and Telefutura.
-Though there weren’t many Hispanic films at the time that he could watch, Renteria said Martin Scorsese’s films resonated with him because of their portrayals of urban working class life, Catholic symbolism, and utilize 1950s and ’60s pop songs.
+Though there weren’t many Latin American films at the time that he could watch, Renteria said Martin Scorsese’s films resonated with him because of their portrayals of urban working class life, Catholic symbolism, and utilize 1950s and ’60s pop songs.
 Renteria said his work reflects his Latino background.

 “I tackle these subjects head on.
 This is my life,” Renteria, said.
 “This is the story of my parents and people all across California, Mexico and Latin America.”